alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ### 🏉 Proportions

 The classical design for a blimp or a zeppelin is a spheroid.
-(Yes, I know that last time I chose a design similar to a boat: square and flat profile.
+(Yes, I know that last time I chose a shape similar to a boat: square and with flat profile.
-I have since come to appreciate a more classic design.)
+I have since come to appreciate the classics.)

 ![A spheroid or ellipsoid.
 Source: [Sam Derbyshire, Wikimedia](https://en.wikipedia.org/wiki/File:Ellipsoid_Quadric.png).](pics/aves-ellipsoid.png "3D rendering of an ellipsoid, a stretched sphere or the shape of a rugby ball.")